Girls' Lacrosse Camp

 Meet the Director

 Want to improve your shooting?
-Want to learn how to win the draw?
-Want to try out for your school’s lacrosse team or a club team next year?
-At Mercersburg Girls’ Lacrosse Camp, Coach Ahlgren and her staff of college players will help you develop your skills and prepare for your next level.
+Learn how to win the draw?
+Try out for your school’s lacrosse team or a club team next year?
+At Mercersburg Girls’ Lacrosse Camp, Kristin Ahlgren and her staff of college players will help you develop your skills and prepare for your next level.
 Kristin is the varsity head coach at Mercersburg Academy and a current club coach for Renegades LC, and has coached at many lacrosse camps across the country.

 The daily camp schedule will include skill work, small-sided games, full-field games, film review, and a fun variety of evening events.
 Campers will have opportunities to choose a specific skills station each day, and they will work directly with a college player who will lead their team in the evening scrimmages.
 Mercersburg Girls’ Lacrosse Camp focuses on improvement in both individual skill and team play.
 We love playing lacrosse and coaching, so our goal is to pass that love of the game on to our campers!
 All levels are welcome.